  Satellite LNG facilities that are located within Cascade’s distribution system are also attractive alternatives.
 Satellite LNG may alleviate the need for incremental pipeline capacity and to the extent the facility could be strategically located on a portion of the distribution system, it could provide the further benefit of eliminating or reducing distribution system constraints.
 Cascade has considered bio natural gas (BNG) as an alternative, but at the time of this writing, there are no viable projects available to our distribution territory.
 Regardless, prior to any BNG supplies being added to the portfolio, gas quality issues will need to be satisfactorily addressed.
 In addition to Cascade, upstream pipelines, such as Northwest Pipeline are beginning to address gas quality issues regarding BNG.
 We will continue to monitor our market intelligence sources to see if viable BNG opportunities develop.

  None of the proposed LNG projects are within Cascade’s distribution system.
 Many of the proposed LNG import facilities located in the Pacific Northwest (Bradwood Landing, Jordan Cove) would require backhaul capability or additional infrastructure on upstream pipelines in order to reach Cascade’s distribution system.
-Prior to September 19, 2008, LNG supplies sourced at Kitimat were selected as part of the least cost-portfolio mix, however, on September 19, 2008, Kitimat LNG announced that the development focus of the facility would switch from a regasification to a liquefaction facility, making Kitimat an exporter, rather than an importer of natural
+Prior to September 19, 2008, LNG supplies sourced at Kitimat were selected as part of the least cost-portfolio mix.
+However, on September 19, 2008, Kitimat LNG announced that the development focus of the facility would switch from a regasification to a liquefaction facility, making Kitimat an exporter, rather than an importer of natural

 gas.
 Kitimat did leave open the possibility of providing regasification in addition to liquefaction.
 As of this writing, it appears that Kitimat will focus on exporting natural gas, particularly given the huge supply of shale gas from northeastern British Columbia.
 The company did analyze the other two LNG options in the Northwest

 (Bradwood and Jordan Cove) along with the incremental pipeline capacity that would be necessary to reach Cascade’s service territory and found that based on preliminary cost estimates that model preferred the Ruby and Malin transportation resources over the import LNG options.
 The company will continue to monitor the impact of various imported LNG options and update its modeling assumptions as more information becomes available.